 - Piggy-back loans

-You can fund your down payment with a second mortgage that closes with the first.
-Generally the first mortgage is for 80% of the purchase amount and the "piggyback" is for 10%.
-Rather than the usual 20 percent down payment, the buyer just has to cover the remaining 10 percent.
+You can fund your down payment through a second mortgage that closes at the same time as the first.
+Usually the piggyback loan is for 10 percent of the home's amount, while the first mortgage covers 80 percent.
+Rather than the traditional 20 percent down payment, the buyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" agreement, the seller commits to lend you a piece of his own equity to help you with your down payment funds.
-The buyer funds the majority of the purchase price with a traditional mortgage program and borrows the remainder from the seller.
-Typically you'll pay a slightly higher interest rate on the loan from the seller.
+In a "carry back" agreement, the seller commits to lend you a portion of his home equity to assist you with your down payment funds.
+You would borrow the largest portion of the purchase price from a traditional mortgage lending institution and borrow the remaining amount from the seller.
+Typically you will pay a slightly higher interest rate with the loan financed by the seller.